Here’s What You’ll Get

 Managing Technical Debt with SonarQube and Azure DevOps

-Book a Classroom Training
+Request A Classroom Training

 Looking For Something Else?

-CHECK OUT MY OTHER CLOUD TRAINING
+CHECK OUT MY OTHER MICROSOFT EXPERT TRAINING COURSES

 “Mark Farragher is an exceptionally talented trainer.
 I’m looking forward to taking more of his trainings soon!’